SciTools/iris/docs/iris/src/further_topics/metadata.rst

 Thus these particular metadata members are set to ``None`` in the resultant :class:`~iris.common.DimCoordMetadata` instance.

-Note that, the ``from_metadata`` method is also available on metadata class instances,
+Note that, the ``from_metadata`` method is also available on a metadata class instance,

 .. doctest:: metadata-convert